Manage schedule periods

 The schedule period is the period within which you must balance the agents’ target work time.
 This means that you can optimize the schedule and for example move days off within the schedule period but not between schedule periods.

 Define the length of the schedule period.
 Use the same schedule period length and start for all agents that you want to schedule at the same time.
-See About work time configuration for more information on what to consider when deciding the length of the schedule period.
+See How work time is calculated for more information on what to consider when deciding the length of the schedule period.

 If no following schedule period is created, that implicitly means to continue with identical periods.
 That is, a new schedule period with the same length and details starts when the previous schedule period ends.
 If the settings remain the same between periods, there is no need to create new schedule periods manually.

 The other parameters for the schedule period are not mandatory.

 You can choose to override the work time calculations based on the contract, contract schedule and part-time percentage.
 This is done by using the three Override columns for average daily work time, number of days off for the schedule period and total contract time for the schedule period.
 In most cases, this requires a target tolerance and a day off tolerance on the contract.

 The schedule periods can also be used to balance work time between schedule periods if some periods of the year are busier than others or to keep track of agents’ work hours if they deviate between periods.

 When you work on a future period for multiple agents, select a date within that future period in the ribbon bar to ensure that you are viewing the correct schedule period for all the agents.

 - You have the People permission and the underlying permissions Add person and Can change and save.

 - The agent is added, basic information entered, and a person period defined.
 See Add or edit WFM agents manually and Manage WFM agent work rules.